3 DAYS, 3 ISLANDS, 3 TRAILS

 Fajãs Trail ( FT)

-Each one of this “Fajãs” is unique, and this trail is prepared to contemplate and to allow the contact with all of them different aspects.
+Each of these “Fajãs” is unique, and this trail is prepared to contemplate and allow contact with all of them in different aspects.

-The trail with about 30 Km starts at the most ancient volcanic complex of the island at the São Tomé parish.
-At the beginning it passes through some of the “Fajãs” of the South coast were the yam, banana and coffee is cultivated (it´s one of the few places in Europe that has production of coffee due to the existence of favorable microclimates).
-The trail follows to the top of the hill and descents into the “Fajãs” of the North coast like the Fajã da Caldeira de Santo Cristo, one the most popular touristic sites of the island, a privileged spot for surfing.
-The Fajãs of the Caldeira de Santo Cristo and Cubres are also two places internationally recognized has Ramsar Sites due to the aesthetic and landscape value and because of these two unique lagoons in the Archipelago.
+The trail, with about 27 Km, starts at the most ancient volcanic complex of the island at the São Tomé parish.
+Initially, it passes through some of the “Fajãs” of the South coast where the yam, banana, and coffee are cultivated (it´s one of the few places in Europe with coffee production due to favorable microclimates).
+The trail follows to the top of the hill and descends into the “Fajãs” of the North coast, like the Fajã da Caldeira de Santo Cristo, one the most popular tourist sites of the island, a privileged spot for surfing.
+The Fajãs of the Caldeira de Santo Cristo and Cubres are also internationally recognized as Ramsar Sites due to their aesthetic and landscape value and these two unique lagoons in the Archipelago.
 This second stage ends at the Fajã dos Cubres near a small chapel.

 Volcanoes Trail (VT)

-The Volcanoes Trail starts and finishes in the youngest piece of Portugal, the Capelinhos volcano, where you have the sensation that you are on another planet.
-Here it´s possible to walk on a terrain formed by ashes, tuff, and volcanic bombs 58 years old.
-The start line is at the sea level in the “Comprido´s” port, the most important and biggest whaling station of the Azores between 1940 and 1957, the year that the volcano started its eruption.
+With about 33 Km, the Volcanoes Trail starts and finishes in the youngest piece of Portugal, the Capelinhos volcano, where you feel you are on another planet.
+Here, it´s possible to walk on a terrain formed by ashes, tuff, and volcanic bombs 58 years old.
+The start line is at sea level in the “Comprido´s” port, the most important and biggest whaling station of the Azores between 1940 and 1957, when the volcano started its eruption.

-The trail rises through the peninsula of Capelo and crosses ten sleeping volcanoes entering the “Levada,” considered the most significant hydraulic engineering work of the 1960´s decade in the Azores.
+The trail rises through the peninsula of Capelo and crosses ten sleeping volcanoes, entering the “Levada,” considered the most significant hydraulic engineering work of the 1960s decade in the Azores.
 After 9 Km passing through bridges and tunnels of this artificial and spectacular water channel, there´s the arrival to the Caldeira of Faial, one of the most spectacular volcanic caldera on the planet.
-After making a part of its perimeter, it starts the descent through a rough single track to the parish of Praia do Norte pacing through Fajã beach return to the Capelinhos Volcano.
+After making a part of its perimeter, it descends through a rough single track to the parish of Praia do Norte, pacing through Fajã beach and returning to the Capelinhos Volcano.